tevux-tech/tevux-tech.github.io/index.md

 # Tevux Technologies
 We build no-code visual programming environment.
-It allows to enjoy programming without learning a programing language, and is also suitable for industrial applicaton.
+It allows to 🎉**enjoy programming**🎉 without learning a programing language, and is also suitable for 🏭**industrial applicaton**🏭.

 # The Tevukas story